patsprice/https-github.com-bretfisher-container.training/slides/k8s/concepts-k8s.md

 ## Other things that Kubernetes can do for us

+- Swarm does most of this with 3rd party tools, but Kubernetes has it built in

+--

-- Basic autoscaling
+- Basic container autoscaling

+--

 - Blue/green deployment, canary deployment

+--

-- Long running services, but also batch (one-off) jobs
+- Run distrubed CRON jobs, but also batch (one-off) jobs

+--

 - Overcommit our cluster and *evict* low-priority jobs

+--

 - Run services with *stateful* data (databases etc.)

+--

 - Fine-grained access control defining *what* can be done by *whom* on *which* resources

+--

 - Integrating third party services (*service catalog*)

+--

 - Automating complex tasks (*operators*)

 ---